GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

 | service\_vpc\_subnet\_name | The sub-network name created in harness. |

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+To provision this example, run the following from within this directory:

+* `mv terraform.tfvars.example terraform.tfvars` to rename the example `tfvars` file.
+* Fill the `terraform.tfvars` with your values.
+* `terraform init` to get the plugins.
+* `terraform plan` to see the infrastructure plan.
+* `terraform apply` to apply the infrastructure build.
+* `terraform destroy` to destroy the built infrastructure.

 ## Requirements

 ### Software